GuillevicMyriam/inventory_uncertainty/README.md

 - sources of natural origin, such as NMVOC emissions from forests or greenhouse gas emissions from wild animals;
 - source categories that, according to the official guidelines, should not be included in the inventory total (such as memo items).

-You can check the input Excel file for emissions to see how the structure should be.
-The column structure cannot be modified but the number of rows can be modified as required.
+An input Excel file for emissions is provided to see how the structure should be.
+The column structure cannot be modified (unless [`utils_io_file_structure.py`](./utils_io_file_structure.py) is modified as well) but the number of rows can be modified as required.

 #### Input uncertainty data
 Input uncertainty data are saved in a specific folder, under "/input_data/input_subxxxx/input_uncertainty".